robotnoises/Bricks/README.md

 ## How to use bricks
 1. A `brick` represents a side-by-side container.
 What you put inside a brick is up to you.

 2. A `wall` contains bricks.
-You can put as many bricks in a walkl as you lie.
-By default, a wall is just a block-level container and will take up 100% of its container.
+You can put as many bricks in a wall as you like.
+By default, a wall is just a block-level container and will take up 100% of its own container.
 You can make a wall a wide or narrow as you like.

 3. You can control the amount of proportional row space a brick occupies by giving it a special `col-*` class like this: `<div class="brick col-1-3"></div>`, which will take up one-third of the space.

-3. You can put a max of `6` bricks in a row before they start breaking to the next line, E.g.
+4. You can put a max of `6` bricks in a row before they start breaking to the next line, E.g.

 ```html
 <div class="wall">